• Skip to content

 Breastfeeding in other countries

-It’s a good idea to check online or ask your travel agent or travel doctor about breastfeeding in the country you’re going to.
+It’s a good idea to check online or ask your travel doctor or GP, a lactation consultant or an Australian Breastfeeding Association counsellor about breastfeeding in the country you’re going to.

 Breastfeeding in public is acceptable in most countries.
 But in some countries, breastfeeding in public is considered offensive, and mothers are expected to cover up while breastfeeding.
 If you’re going to places where breastfeeding in public isn’t acceptable, pack a shawl or muslin wrap for breastfeeding.